qemu/qemu/README.rst

 automate everything, so you may want to go through the above steps manually for once.

-For installation instructions, please go to
+For installation instructions, please go to:

 *  `<https://github.com/stefanha/git-publish>`_